 Bikes are limited to 35 lbs. on the Bones, which means it won’t work with most fat bikes or e-bikes.
 But everything else will work great.
-And there are no tire size restrictions.
-If you want to get bikes on your car as fast as possible, get the Bones.

 You’ve probably seen Kuat’s racks with their signature orange highlights around Colorado; they’re popular for a reason.
 They’re absolutely bombproof and they work really well.

 The Kuat NV 2.0 is a high-end hitch platform rack that makes no compromises.
 Like the MonoRail, it doesn’t touch the bike’s frame at all.
 It’ll hold bikes up to 60 lbs. each with tires up to 4.8″—great for plus bikes.